junlarsen/dotfiles/README.md

 Usage: dotfiles [OPTIONS] <COMMAND>

 Arguments:
-  <COMMAND>  The command to use, either 'get', 'link', or 'unlink'
+  <COMMAND>  The command to use, either 'link', or 'unlink'

 Commands:
   link <config>              Symlink a config directory to /home/jun